General

 <p class="boldunderline"></p>

 Using id for an element used several times on a page, may work, but it will play havoc with your W3C validation.
+Multiple use of the same id will not validate.

-Note: Never make this mistake: <h1 id="topsection" class="topsection">Section Header Text</h1>
+<h1 id="topsection" class="topsection">Section Header Text</h1>.

-IDs must be unique.
+IDs must be UNIQUE!

 See also: Class Attribute